Air Cargo Digitalization Trends in the Global Freight Forwarding

-Coreteka as a company that specializes in logistics digital solutions decided to enlighten the current situation in global air freight forwarding industry at the end of 2020.
+Coreteka as a company that specializes in logistics digital solutions decided to enlighten the current situation in the global air freight forwarding industry at the end of 2020.

-At the normal pace of the economy, 50% of global air freight forwarding operations are transported on freighters, and about 50% — in passenger’s bellies, or passenger aircraft bellies.
+At the normal pace of the economy, 50% of global air freight forwarding operations are transported on freighters and about 50% — in passenger’s bellies, or passenger aircraft bellies.
 This has been the case for about twenty years, and it only goes up and down by 2-3 percent.

-In March, up to 90% of wide-body capacity on the passenger side was grounded.
+In March, up to 90% of the wide-body capacity on the passenger side was grounded.
 And the majority of them are still grounded.
-Governments had to provide about 160 billion dollars of support to airlines during lockdown.
+Governments had to provide about 160 billion dollars of support to airlines during the lockdown.
 So, you can imagine the impact of the global crisis on the air capacity side!

 Depending on demand, freight forwarders have launched regular flights of cargo planes to send oversized freight.
 These air freight forwarding operations primarily follow key trade routes, though we can notice the inaction of cargo planes in those hard times too.
 By November, freight capacity has been cut by 50.0% in the Middle East, by 46.5% in North America, by 54.3% in Europe, and by 55.4% in Latin America.

 Around 20 airlines were ready to use their passenger aircraft for specialized cargo missions.
-For example, American Airlines sends medical supplies, telecommunications equipment and electronics between the USA and Europe in that way by their aircraft.
+For example, American Airlines sends medical supplies, telecommunications equipment, and electronics between the USA and Europe in that way by their aircraft.

 Air freight traffic is outperforming passenger traffic as a result of the significant loss of commercial airline capacity.
-But a share of dedicated air cargo transportation is not enough to increase capacity to pre-pandemic levels with around 20% of global air widebody capacity.
+However, a share of dedicated air cargo transportation is not enough to increase capacity to pre-pandemic levels with around 20% of global air widebody capacity.
 Reduced capacity and increased demand took the prices to record levels.

 Digital transformation of air freight forwarding operations

-New health and safety regulations created a “contactless” environment, and made popular the remote-controlled devices that have accelerated the modern transformation of air freight forwarding operations.
+New health and safety regulations created a “contactless” environment and made popular the remote-controlled devices that have accelerated the modern transformation of air freight forwarding operations.

-If we look at the processes of global air freight forwarding industry in general, they still have inefficient regulations.
-Digitalization of air freight forwarding operations is the method to be competitive, become more efficient, increase the earnings, reduce expenses and serve the customers properly.
+If we look at the processes of the global air freight forwarding industry in general, they still have inefficient regulations.
+Digitalization of air freight forwarding operations is the method to be competitive, become more efficient, increase earnings, reduce expenses, and serve the customers properly.

-Digital customs, eBooking platforms, tracking decisions, digital quotes solutions, electronic invoicing, mobile applications, digital warehouses, sensors and data loggers, chatbots for customer services are the most important air freight forwarding IT solutions that work on reducing the negative influence of lockdown on global air freight forwarding industry.
+Digital customs, eBooking platforms, tracking decisions, digital quotes solutions, electronic invoicing, mobile applications, digital warehouses, sensors, data loggers, and chatbots for customer services are the most important air freight forwarding IT solutions that work on reducing the negative influence of lockdown on global air freight forwarding industry.

-Air cargo digitalization improves air freight forwarding tracking and supply chain visibility through Artificial Intelligence, API, analytics, cloud computing, blockchain and Big Data.
+Air cargo digitalization improves air freight forwarding tracking and supply chain visibility through Artificial Intelligence, API, analytics, cloud computing, blockchain, and Big Data.

-Airlines, freight forwarders, airports, ground handlers and charter operators are playing their role in finding IT solutions to transform their air freight forwarding operations into the digital arena.
+Airlines, freight forwarders, airports, ground handlers, and charter operators are playing their role in finding IT solutions to transform their air freight forwarding operations into the digital arena.
 Digital solution providers, in turn, are trying to produce new software and redesign current platforms.

 Electronic Air Waybill solution

-eAWB provides airlines, freight forwarders and customs authorities with one standard for the automatic electronic exchange of air freight forwarding documents, resulting in more reliable and more economical cargo transportation.
+eAWB provides airlines, freight forwarders, and customs authorities with one standard for the automatic electronic exchange of air freight forwarding documents, resulting in more reliable and more economical cargo transportation.